 During the application process, you will need to provide personal financial details, employment status, and income information.
-Our recommended secured loan specialists will contact you by phone to discuss your plans and loan purpose.
+Our recommended secured loan specialists will contact you by phone to discuss your plans and loan purpose (This service is offered via referral to a third party).
 To facilitate the process, have documents like payslips, bank statements, and mortgage statements readily available.

 5 FAQs about Secured Loans